CUH Logo

 Administering feed/fluids via a balloon retained gastrostomy tube

-• Your gastrostomy care team (dietician, nurse specialist and nutrition nurse) will recommend a suitable feeding plan for your child’s needs and will teach you how to administer it whilst your child is in hospital.
+• Your gastrostomy care team (dietitian, nurse specialist and nutrition nurse) will recommend a suitable feeding plan for your child’s needs and will teach you how to administer it whilst your child is in hospital.
 This may be via a pump, by gravity ‘bolus’ feeds or a combination of both.

 • It is not necessary to check the position of the tube prior to feeding unless you are concerned that the tube does not have its normal appearance/may have become dislodged.